ArtisticIntentionz/AxiomEngine/CONTRIBUTING.md

-Excellent idea.
-A clear and accurate `CONTRIBUTING.md` is the most welcoming and valuable document for any open-source project.
-Capturing the new P2P setup process is essential.

-I have taken your existing file, which is already very well-structured, and updated it to reflect the new P2P mesh network architecture.
-I've preserved the excellent "Gold Standard" installation steps and focused on rewriting the "Launch the Development Network" section to be accurate for the new system.

-Here is the updated `CONTRIBUTING.md` file.

----

 # Contributing to the Axiom Project

 First off, thank you for considering contributing.
 It is people like you that will make Axiom a robust, independent, and permanent public utility for truth.
 This project is a digital commonwealth, and your contributions are vital to its success.